 Bachelor's Degree in Geography

-Professionals with a bachelor's degree in geography work in several growing fields, including as cartographers or surveyors.
-As a social science degree, geography majors apply their analytical, critical-thinking, and reasoning skills in many career paths.
+Professionals with a bachelor's degree in geography work in several growing fields, including as cartographers and surveyors.
+Geography majors apply their analytical, critical thinking, and reasoning skills in many career paths.

 Surveyors determine property boundaries by making precise measurements.
 They contribute to engineering, mapmaking, and construction projects by creating data on the shape and contour of the Earth's surface.
 Surveyors create plots, maps, and reports based on their surveying, applying detailed knowledge of geography, GIS technology, and mapmaking.

 Environmental specialists study how environmental factors impact human health.
 They analyze environmental problems to develop solutions.
 They also educate the public about health risks.
 A bachelor's in geography with a focus on sustainability, human geography, or the environment prepares graduates for jobs as environmental specialists.

 With a master's degree in geography, graduates can pursue specialized opportunities within the field, including managerial positions.
 Many geographers hold a graduate degree in their field, as do most urban planners and survey researchers.